CyanLaser/CyanPlayerObjectPool/Cyan/PlayerObjectPool/Readme.txt

 Setup

 1. Drag the PlayerObjectPool prefab into your scene.
-2. Create an udon program to be used for each pooled object, implementing the reqruired items (see template graph or udon sharp script)
+2. Create an udon program to be used for each pooled object, implementing the required items (see template graph or udon sharp script)
 3. Create a new GameObject with this udon program, child it under the PlayerObjectPool prefab.
 Duplicate it so that there is enough for each players.
 It is recommended to have 2x the world cap.

 See the example scenes for more details on proper setup.